FAQ

 No, we do not use rolling admissions.
 Following the deadline, the UND Department of Physician Assistant Studies will evaluate verified CASPA applications and contact the most qualified applicants within 3-6 weeks to offer an interview.

-No, we do not evaluate coursework or transcripts until after an application has been received.
+No, we do not evaluate coursework or transcripts until after an application has been received and has been verified by CASPA.
 It is the applicant’s responsibility to evaluate coursework to see if it meets the published standards.
 If you need help clarifying a standard, please contact our department, but please be aware that we cannot recommend or endorse specific courses.

 Upper level university science coursework is preferred.
 Upper level coursework is non-introductory, typically with course numbers indicating at least junior or senior status.
 Please make sure your courses are from a regionally-accredited institution within the U.S. (HLC, MSCHE, NECHE, NWCCU, SACSCOC, WSCUC), meet the minimum semester credit requirements, and receive a grade of B or higher (3.0 or higher on a 4.0 scale).
 Admission to the program is highly competitive.
 Therefore, students whose transcripts demonstrate proven academic success in upper level university coursework are preferred.